Conjectured Exact Percolation Thresholds of the Fortuin-Kasteleyn Cluster for the +-J Ising Spin Glass Model: Introduction

-The $\pm J$ model is known as one of the Ising spin glass models\cite{N1, MH, N2, HM, O, Y3}.
-A line on the phase diagram for the $\pm J$ model is called the Nishimori line\cite{N2}.
-Interestingly, the internal energy, the upper bound of the specific heat and so forth are exactly calculated on the line\cite{N1, MH, N2, HM, O, Y3}.
+A line in the phase diagram for the $\pm J$ model is called the Nishimori line\cite{N2}.
+The internal energy, the upper bound of the specific heat and so forth are exactly calculated on the line\cite{N1, MH, N2, HM, O, Y3}.
 In addition, the internal energy does not depend on any lattice shape and instead depends on the number of nearest-neighbor pairs in the whole system.
-The location of the multicritical point is conjectured on the Nishimori line of the square lattice, and the conjectured location is in good agreement with the results of other numerical estimates\cite{NN}.
+The location of the multicritical point can be on the Nishimori line, is conjectured on the square lattice, and the conjectured location is in good agreement with the results of other numerical estimates\cite{NN}.
 The present results are also obtained as locations of points on the Nishimori line.

-We use two conjectures in this article.
-One of the conjectures has already been proposed and discussed in Refs.~\citen{ACP, CB}, and another will be proposed in this article.

-In order to obtain the conjectured exact locations of the dynamical transition points, the values of the threshold fractions of the random bond percolation problem are used.
-If a threshold fraction of the random bond percolation problem is calculated, one is able to calculate the conjectured location of the dynamical transition point in the $\pm J$ model by using the present theory.
-Generally, calculation of the threshold fractions of the random bond percolation problem is easier than that of the dynamical transition points in the $\pm J$ model.
+We use a conjecture and the values of the threshold fractions of the random bond percolation problem for obtaining results in this article.
+If a threshold fraction of the random bond percolation problem is calculated, one is able to calculate the conjectured percolation threshold of the FK cluster in the $\pm J$ model by using the present theory.
+Generally, calculation of the threshold fractions of the random bond percolation problem is easier than that of the percolation thresholds of the FK cluster in the $\pm J$ model.
 Therefore, the present theory can be promising in this respect.